Examining the end of inflation with primordial black holes mass distribution and gravitational waves

-Apart from $V_0$, The parameters of inflection point potential $V_1$ should be determined such that we retain the compatibility with the CMB observations at cosmological scales.
-Thus, for remaining the observational prediction of $V_1$ intact, it is crucial to assume that $|V_0| \ll |V_1| $ during inflation.
-Moreover, for having a zero vacuum constant after the PT at the minimum of total potential, which happens in say $\phi=0$, we must impose the following relation between parameters of the potential $V_2$ and $V_0$ term in (\ref{Hybrid-Pot}) \be V_2(\psi_{{}_{\rm{true}}},\phi=0)=-V_0\,. \ee Below we have taken $V_0\simeq \frac{V_1}{100}$.
+Apart from $V_0$, the parameters of inflection-point potential $V_1$ should be determined such that we retain the compatibility with the CMB observations at cosmological scales.
+Thus, for keeping the observational prediction extracted from $V_1$ intact, it is crucial to assume that $|V_0| \ll |V_1| $ during inflation.
+Moreover, for having a zero vacuum constant after the PT at the minimum of total potential, which happens in, say $\phi=0$, we must impose the following relation between parameters of the potential $V_2$ and $V_0$ term in (\ref{Hybrid-Pot}): \be V_2(\psi_{{}_{\rm{true}}},\phi=0)=-V_0\,. \ee Below we have taken $V_0\simeq \frac{V_1}{100}$.
 This will leave the CMB predictions derived for $V_1$ intact to $\mathcal{O}(10^{-4})$.

-In the classical field theory, when the potential of a scalar field possess two local minima, $\phi_{\pm}$, for which $V(\phi_+) > V(\phi_{-})$, the vacuum at $\phi_{-}$ would be the unique classical vacuum of lowest energy.
+In the classical field theory, when the potential of a scalar field possesses two local minima $\phi_{\pm}$, for which $V(\phi_+) > V(\phi_{-})$, the vacuum at $\phi_{-}$ would be the unique classical vacuum of lowest energy.
 This minimum also defines the quantum theory's unique vacuum state (true vacuum) in perturbation theory.
-The classical vacuum, $\phi_+$, known as false vacuum, is rendered unstable by barrier penetration due to the quantum fluctuations.
+The classical vacuum $\phi_+$, known as false vacuum, is rendered unstable by barrier penetration due to the quantum fluctuations.
 These quantum fluctuations cause bubbles of true vacuum to materialize in the sea of the false one, causing it to decay if the bubbles coalesce.
-When the bubble nucleation rate per unite four-volume $\Gamma$ becomes significant, the system undergoes a first-order PT due to bubbles collision and percolation.
+When the bubble nucleation rate per unite four-volume $\Gamma$ becomes significant, the system undergoes a first-order PT due to bubble collisions and percolation.